Apostle1327/Project-11.1---Event-Handler/README.md

   Remove products from the cart.

 - **Grand Total**:
-- Displays total price of items in the cart.
+  Displays total price of items in the cart.

+---

-## Folder Structure
+## 📂 Project Folder Structure

 ```cpp
 src/